-Digital Waves is a podcast in which host Marcel Bamberg talks to entrepreneurs, innovators, investors and specialists from the Dutch business community.
-Innovation and technology are central in the discussions.
-We discuss new developments in the market and how these have an impact on your company.
+Digital Waves is a podcast by Node1 in which host Marcel Bamberg talks to entrepreneurs, innovators, investors and specialists from the Dutch business world.
+Innovation and technology are key in the conversations.
+We discuss new developments in the market and how they impact your business.

 In this edition, Daan Alkemade (co-founder Breeze) and Bregje Jonkhart (relationship therapist and speaker) sit around the virtual table with Marcel.
 They discuss various propositions around dating and the influence of algorithms and AI.
 This way, different perspectives will be discussed.
 The question remains, are you on the offline or online side of dating?

 During this episode Marcel will talk to Peter Joosten (biohacker and speaker) and Sebastian Buurma (co-founder Emotiplus and sports psychologist) and discuss the subject of biohacking, its effect on our emotional intelligence and our society.

 In this summer special episode we speak to Wim de Boer, Interim CIO at Stedin.
 Marcel and Wim discuss the climate agreement, the energy transition and how Stedin is working on it.
 They discuss a number of practical examples and Wim explains how Stedin is preparing for the future.

 In the last episode of this season we will speak to Charlotte Melkert, Co-Founder and CEO of Equalture.
 Among other things, we will discuss her view on entrepreneurship and her experience as an entrepreneur in recent months.
 In addition, Charlotte explains why she is convinced that data can give us a better first impression than we ourselves can.

 This week we spoke with Graciëlla van Vliet van Closure about the subscriptions and accounts that continue to run after someone dies.
 All technological innovations mean that we take out many subscriptions to different services, but what happens to all subscriptions and accounts at the time of someone's death?